whipper-team/whipper/README.md

 It lives in `$XDG_CONFIG_HOME/morituri/morituri.conf`

 The configuration file follows python's ConfigParser syntax.

-There is a "main" section and zero or more sections starting with "drive:"
+The possible sections are:

-- main section:
+- main section: [main]
   - `path_filter_fat`: whether to filter path components for FAT file systems
   - `path_filter_special`: whether to filter path components for special characters

-- drive section:
-  All these values are probed by morituri and should not be edited by hand.
+- drive section: [drive:IDENTIFIER], one for each configured drive All these values are probed by morituri and should not be edited by hand.
   - `defeats_cache`: whether this drive can defeat the audio cache
   - `read_offset`: the read offset of the drive

+- rip command section: [rip.COMMAND.SUBCOMMAND]
+  Can be used to change the command options default values.

+Example section to configure "rip cd rip" defaults:

+   [rip.cd.rip]
+    unknown = True
+    output_directory = ~/My Music
+    track_template = new/%%A/%%y - %%d/%%t - %%n
+    disc_template = %(track_template)s
+    profile = flac

+Note: to get a literal '%' character it must be doubled.

 CONTRIBUTING
 ------------